CCTC-team/rctf/README.md

 # REDCap Cypress Test Framework (RCTF)

+This repository is a fork of https://github.com/vanderbilt-redcap/rctf.

 A node package that powers automated testing of REDCap in Cypress.
-This library is utilized by the [REDCap Cypress Developer Toolkit](https://github.com/vanderbilt-redcap/redcap_cypress_docker/blob/main/README.md).
+This library is utilized by the [CCTC REDCap Cypress Test Suite](https://github.com/CCTC-team/redcap_cypress/blob/redcap_val/README.md).